Vanguard (organization)

-Vanguard was a gay rights youth organization active from 1965 to 1967 in San Francisco, California.
-The organization was dissolved due to internal clashes in late 1966 and early 1967.
-Vanguard magazine, originally and later loosely affiliated with the organization, continued the organization's spirit and was published through 1978 by Keith St. Clare.
+Vanguard was a gay rights youth organization that was active from 1965 to 1967 in San Francisco, California USA.
+The organization was dissolved due to internal clashes in late 1966 and the early 1967.
+Vanguard magazine, loosely affiliated with the organization, continued its spirit and was published through Keith St. Clare.

 History

-In the fall of 1965, Adrian Ravarour and Billy Garrison founded Vanguard, an LGBT gay liberation youth organization in the Tenderloin neighbourhood of San Francisco, California.
-Joel Williams asked Ravarour as an educated adult and former priest to help the Tenderloin LGBT youth who had suffered discrimination.
-Seeing their conditions, Ravarour began organizing and asked the LGBT youth if they were willing to demonstrate for equal rights to end discrimination.
-Garrison thought this approach was dangerous, so they developed two proposals: Garrison proposed peaceful co-existence, and Ravarour proposed demonstrations for LGBT rights.
+In the fall of 1965, Adrian Ravarour and Billy Garrison founded Vanguard, an LGBTQ+ gay liberation youth organization in the Tenderloin neighbourhood of San Francisco, California.
+Joel Williams asked Ravarour, an educated adult and former priest to help the Tenderloin LGBTQ+ youth who had suffered discrimination.
+Seeing their conditions, Ravarour began organizing and asked the LGBTQ+ youth if they were willing to demonstrate equal rights to end discrimination.
+Garrison thought this approach was dangerous so they developed two proposals: Garrison proposed peaceful co-existence, and Ravarour proposed demonstrations for LGBTQ+ rights.
 Since Ravarour was a staff member of Intersection for the Arts, he asked its director Reverend Laird Sutton for the use of the venue.
-Sutton recalled that Ravarour asked about "using Intersection as a meeting place for a proposed new organization of LGBT youth of the Tenderloin ...
+Sutton recalled that Ravarour asked about "using Intersection as a meeting place for a proposed new organization of LGBTQ+ youth of the Tenderloin District...
 I knew that the proposal which Adrian and Billy had while having great merit was not directly in keeping with the purpose of Intersection ... therefore I said no ... but urged them to take it to Glide."
 In Beyond the Possible, Janice Mirikitani confirmed that Sutton had sent the youth who started Vanguard at Glide Memorial Church.